Georgia

 group hike schedule

 The trail kicks off in the tiny village of Kvemo Okrokana.
 Only one sweet old lady still lives there.
-From there, the road follows Terek River through a gorge with scenic cliffs and waterfalls.
-We take a slow descent toward the valley.
+From there, the path follows the Terek River through a gorge with stunning cliffs and waterfalls.
+We'll take a slow, easy descent down to the valley.

-The valley starts with travertines.
-It's something between limestone and marble.
-Thermal springs, rich in carbon dioxide and lime, bubble up to the surface.
+The valley starts with the travertines.
+It’s like a mix between limestone and marble.
+Thermal springs rich in carbon dioxide and lime bubble up to the surface.
 Once they hit the air, the gas escapes and the lime settles.
 Over the years, this sediment layers up, hardens, and turns into porous stone.
-It's full of tiny holes and cavities—traces of air bubbles or twigs and leaves that got trapped in the rock and eventually rotted away, leaving empty spaces.
+It’s full of tiny holes and cavities—traces of air bubbles or twigs and leaves that got trapped in the rock and rotted away over time.

-Then we head up the hill.
-You get a great view of the valley from the top.
-We'll keep going until we reach a bubbling mineral lake.
-Legend has it they once tried to measure its depth by sending down divers, but they never actually hit the bottom.
+Then we head up the hill for a great view of the valley and walk over to a bubbling mineral lake.
+They say people once tried to measure its depth with divers, but they never reached the bottom.

-Along the way, we'll run into some seriously vibrant mineral springs.
-They're packed with iron, so they look like flowing lava or rust.
+Along the way, we’ll run into strikingly bright mineral springs.
+They’re packed with iron, so they look like flowing lava or rust.

 The biggest spring is right by the village of Ketrisi.
 People left it back in the 90s, and now it’s just ruins.

-Next, we'll pass two active monasteries: male and female monasteries.
-After that, we’ll climb up to the ruins of Zakagori Fortress for some tea.
+Next, we’ll pass two active monasteries: one for monks and one for nuns.
+After that, we’ll hike up to the ruins of Zakagori fortress and grab some tea.

 7:30 AM – 11:00 AM — Departure from Tbilisi (300 Aragveli metro) to Kvemo Okrokana village